Kargil: Dogra period

-During Zorawar Singh's invasion of Ladakh in 1834, the Dogras attacked both these forts and destroyed them.
-Afterwards, Zorawar Singh stationed a Kardar (administrator) for Kargil and Drass, and probably built a fort at Kargil for this purpose.
-In 1838, the people of the region revolted against the Dogras and the killed the Kardar.
+During Zorawar Singh's invasion of Ladakh in 1834, the Dogras attacked both the forts Sod Pasari and Pashkum, and destroyed them.
+Afterwards, Zorawar Singh built a fort at Kargil, and stationed a Kardar (administrator), with the charge of the Kargil region as well as Drass.
+In 1838, the people of the region revolted against the Dogras and killed the kardar as well as entire garrison stationed at Kargil.

-In 1840, after another rebellion in Ladakh, Zorawar Singh deposed the Gyalpo and annexed Ladakh.
-He also decided to invade Baltistan.
-On the way to Baltistan, he made a detour to Sod, routed the rebels and, according to the Dogra narrative, "annexed" the whole of Purig.
+In 1840, after another rebellion in Ladakh, Zorawar Singh deposed the Gyalpo of Ladakh and annexed the kingdom.
+He also decided to invade Baltistan which had assisted the Gyalpo in rebellion.
+On the way to Baltistan, he made a detour to Sod, routed the rebels and annexed the whole of Purig.
 He appointed kardars for Drass and Suru.

-After Zorawar Singh's death in Tibet, there was another rebellion in Ladakh and Purig.
+After Zorawar Singh's death in Tibet, there was another rebellion in Ladakh and Purig with the support of the Tibetan forces.
 But Dogras sent fresh forces under Wazir Lakhpat, who beat back the Tibetans and reestablished status quo ante.
 On returning, the Wazir garrisoned the Kargil fort and took all the Rajas of the region as prisoners.

 Alexander Cunningham described the Kargil fort as a square of about sixty yards on the left bank of the Suru River immediately above its junction with Wakha Rong.
 It was able to defend the bridge over the Suru River and completely command the Kashmir–Ladakh road.

-In 1854, there were three ilaqas (subdistrics) in the present day Kargil distric, at Kargil, Dras and Zanskar respectively.
+In 1854, there were three ilaqas (subdistricts) in the present day Kargil district, at Kargil, Dras and Zanskar respectively.
 They were headed by civil officers called Thanadars.
-It would appear that the growth of Kargil as an administrative centre and a town owes to this establishment.

 During the reign of Pratap Singh, a wazarat (district) was established for all the frontier regions (including Gilgit), and Kargil was made a tehsil of the wazarat.
 Sometime later, Gilgit was separated, and Kargil, Skardu and Leh made up the Ladakh wazarat.
 The district headquarters shifted between the three locations each year.

+Importance to central Asian trade route

+In historical times, Ladakh was a busy entrepôt for Silk Route trade between Central and South Asia.
+Both Leh and Kargil benefitted from the trade between South and Central Asia as posts and halting places on the caravan routes from Srinagar to Leh, and on to Central Asia until the mid-20th century.
+During the colonial period, the significance of this trade route in Kargil town manifested in the form of a serai, a rest-house, and post and telegraph offices.
+The small wooden shops and large emporiums of Kargil's small bazaar offered matches, kerosine oil, several varieties of sugar and tea, cotton cloth from Bombay and Manchester, and cheap glass and tinsel ornaments.